Get up to speed with the recent Iran nuclear deal news here. Updated February 28, 2023.

 What does the Iran nuclear deal do?

 Put simply, the Iran nuclear deal imposes limits on the Iranian nuclear programme in exchange for sanctions relief.
 More specifically, the agreement blocked Iran’s access to the enriched uranium and plutonium required to make nuclear weapons by imposing lots of time-bound limits, including on the number and type of centrifuges it can possess to enrich uranium, its stockpile of enriched uranium and heavy-water, and a time-bound ban on heavy-water reactors in Iran.
-Some provisions of the deal were permanent, including extensive access for international nuclear inspectors, with which Iran is still complying.
+Some provisions of the deal were permanent, including extensive access for international nuclear inspectors.

 But don’t the limits on Iran’s nuclear programme expire?

 Many of the significant provisions in the Iran deal limiting Iran’s nuclear programme would have lasted 15 years, others 25, had all parties continued to comply with the agreement.
-Limits on the quantity and level of enrichment of Iran’s stockpile of enriched uranium, for example, would have been good for at least another ten years - perhaps longer, if deal parties were able to negotiate a follow on agreement.
-U.S. President Donald Trump’s reckless decision to leave the deal and Iran’s response mean that a number of the deal’s restrictions are no longer being adhered to after just four years, instead of 15.
+Limits on the quantity and level of enrichment of Iran’s stockpile of enriched uranium, for example, would have been good for at least another several years - perhaps longer, if deal parties were able to negotiate a follow on agreement.
+Trump’s reckless decision to leave the deal and Iran’s response mean that a number of the deal’s restrictions expired in 4 years instead of 15.

 Is Iran going to develop nuclear weapons now?

-However, preventing countries from developing nuclear weapons only becomes harder when nuclear-armed and nuclear-alliance states insist that these weapons of mass murder are integral to their security.
+Preventing countries from developing nuclear weapons only becomes harder when nuclear armed and nuclear alliance states insist that these weapons of mass murder are integral to their security.

-As a start, both the United States and Iran must return to full compliance with the Iran nuclear deal.
+As a start, both the United States and Iran must return to full compliance with the Iran nuclear deal or at least work towards an interim agreement to restore access to international inspectors.
 But all countries must acknowledge that continuing to rely on humanity-ending weapons only makes the world less safe - and take steps to get rid of them.
-The 2017 Treaty on the Prohibition of Nuclear Weapons offers a path forward to reject these weapons once and for all.
-If 2020 is any indication of where this new decade is going, we can’t waste any time to change course.
+The 2017 Treaty on the Prohibition of Nuclear Weapons offers a path forward to reject these weapons once and for all in a verified manner, and all countries should join this treaty without delay.